A Lebesgue-Lusin property for linear operators of first and second order: Introduction

+Driven by applications to higher-order variational problems where derivatives give rise to surface energies, Fonseca et al.~\cite[Theorem 1.4]{Fonseca} established an analog of~\eqref{eq:Alberti} for the Hessian operator.
+More precisely, they showed that {if} $f : \Omega \to \R^{N \times N}_\sym$, then there exists $u \in W^{1,1}(\Omega)$, with $\nabla u \in BV(\Omega;\R^{N})$, satisfying

+Unlike the Lusin-type properties for higher-order gradients by Francos, this generalization to second-order derivatives is not followed by a straightforward iteration of Alberti's property~\eqref{eq:Alberti}.
+The reason for this drawback is the presence of the symmetry constraints of higher-order curl-free fields.

-In the context of the De Philippis--Rindler theorem, this begs the answer to the following natural question: \emph{is the absolutely continuous part of an $\mathcal A$-gradient measure fully unconstrained?} Theorem~\ref{thm:1} states that, \emph{at least} when $\mathcal A$ is a first-order operator, this is indeed the case.
+In light of this digression, the recent developments in the study of fine properties in $BV^\Acal$ spaces (see, e.g.,~\cites{AD,Slicing,Anna,Breit,Diening}), and the De Philippis--Rindler theorem, we are led to ask the following natural question: \emph{is the absolutely continuous part of an $\Acal$-gradient measure fully unconstrained?} Our main results (Theorems~\ref{thm:1} and~\ref{thm:2}) establish that, \emph{at least} when $\Acal$ is a an operator of order $k \le 2$, this is indeed the case; regardless of $\Acal$ satisfying the constant-rank condition.
+Our proof hinges on Proposition~\ref{prop}, where we show the previous question is equivalent to the validity of~\eqref{eq:Alberti} for Hessians of arbitrary order.
+This is the main reason why our result is restricted to the case $k = 1,2$.